MicrosoftDocs/cpp-docs/docs/sanitizers/examples-stack-use-after-scope.md

 int main(int argc, char *argv[]) {
   // It is incorrect to use "x" inside the IntHolder destructor, because the lifetime of "x"
   // ends earlier.
 Per C++ standard, local lLifetimes end in reverse order of declaration.
   IntHolder holder;
   int x = argc;
   holder.set(&x);

-       // .. dtor for holder is inserted by compiler generated code and x is out of scope

   return 0;
 }